 On one occasion during junior year, I was listening to my chemistry teacher attentively when he spoke of cuprous sulfate.
 For those who are unacquainted with terminology, this would have been the old name (the name I still use) for copper(I) sulfate.
 I informed Mr. D’Alesandro that the only existing copper sulfate was cupric sulfate, CuSO₄, not cuprous sulfate, Cu₂SO₄.
 Cuprous sulfate didn’t exist.

 Was I correct?
 Mr. D’Alesandro told me he’d tell me more in class the next day.

 Cuprous Sulfate: My ComeuppanceAnd he did.
 Although one can make cupric sulfate pentahydrate by the simple combination of copper, sulfuric acid, and water,

 Cu + H₂SO₄ + 5 H₂O → CuSO₄•5H₂O + H₂↑the reaction he wrote on the blackboard was,

 Cu₂O + (CH₃)₂SO₄ → (CH₃)₂O + Cu₂SO₄This reaction reads: cuprous oxide plus dimethylsulfate yields dimethylether plus cuprous sulfate.
-I’d been wrong.
-And what was worse, I had questioned his knowledge as an instructor although that was not my intent nor did he accuse me of it.
+Admittedly an obscure reaction, still I’d been wrong.
+And what was worse, I had questioned his capability as an instructor although that was not my intent nor did he accuse me of it.
 I felt pretty foolish.
 I acknowledged what he said.
 We never discussed the matter again.

 But just how wrong was I?